Reading-eScience-Centre/edal-java/ncWMS_user_guide.md

 * timesteps: Returns the available times for a given day.
 Takes the parameters `LAYERNAME` and `DAY` (yyyy-mm-dd)
 * animationTimesteps: Returns a list of time strings at different temporal resolutions for a given time range.
 This is used to present to the user different frequencies for the generation of an animation.
 Takes the parameters `LAYERNAME`, `START`, and `END`

+#### GetLegendGraphic

+The GetLegendGraphic request generates an image which can be used as a legend.
+There are two main options:  Generating just a colourbar, and generating a full legend.
+In the first case (the URL parameter `COLORBARONLY` is set to "true") , the following URL parameters are used:

+* PALETTE: The name of the palette to use.
+If missing, set to "default"
+* NUMCOLORBANDS: The number of colour bands to use.
+If missing, set to 250
+* VERTICAL: Whether to very colours vertically.
+If missing, defaults to true
+* WIDTH: The width of the image to generate.
+If missing, defaults to 50
+* HEIGHT: The height of the image to generate.
+If missing, defaults to 200

+For a full legend, the additional parameters `LAYERS` and either `STYLES`, `SLD`, or `SLD_BODY` must be supplied.
+This is because a single WMS layer may depend on an arbitrary number of sub-layers, depending on the style it is plotted in.
+In addition to these parameters, the optional parameters controlling the style may be supplied (these are the same as documented in the GetMap request):

+* COLORSCALERANGE
+* NUMCOLORBANDS
+* ABOVEMAXCOLOR
+* BELOWMINCOLOR
+* LOGSCALE

+Note that for full legends, the supplied width and height are NOT the final height of the image, but rather the width and height of each individual coloured plot area (i.e. the 1d/2d colourbar)

 ### Godiva3

 Normal access to the WMS is done using a web client.  ncWMS comes with Godiva3 - a WMS client written to take advantage of all of the extended WMS methods in ncWMS.
 It is accessed at http://serveraddress/ncWMS/Godiva.html